-Small towns are a bit out of the norm as far as Christmas vacations go, but that’s part of what makes them so appealing.
-You’ll be able to have a quieter and more family centric holiday which will definitely help to remind you of what the Christmas season is all about.
+Small towns are out of the ordinary when it comes to Christmas vacations, but that's part of what makes them so enticing.
+You'll be able to enjoy a more peaceful and family-oriented holiday, which will undoubtedly serve to remind you of what the Christmas season is all about.
 As far as small towns go, Santa Claus Town (Indiana), is one of the best bets.
 From holiday themed accommodation, restaurants and theme parks, you’ll find it all in Santa Claus Town.
 If you’re looking for something along those lines you can also try places like Skaneateles in New York which plays host to an old-fashioned ‘Dickens Christmas’ event annually, or Lancaster in Pennsylvania where you can go to Dutch Winter Wonderland with the kids, Longwood Gardens, or any of the other local Christmas events that are bound to bring that much more meaning to your holiday celebration.

 Who doesn’t want to see the Northern Lights at least once in a lifetime?
 Places like Alaska, Sweden, and Norway are among the best places in the world to catch a good view, even though a sighting isn’t always guaranteed.
 In any of these locations you will have an opportunity to have that white Christmas you’ve always wanted, tweaked to perfection (glass igloos included!).
 Korvatunturi in Finland in particular, also known as Lapland (Santa Claus Village) has long been associated as being the home of Father Christmas, or Santa Claus.
 For that reason, a Lapland Christmas vacation with kids is considered “the ultimate holiday experience”.
 From husky sledding, to reindeer sleigh rides, all the way to toboggan racing, children will surely love this icy, winter wonderland.
 If you choose this location above the other incredible locations to view the Northern Lights, you can sell it to the kids as a great opportunity to hand deliver a Christmas letter to Santa!